ReserveBlockIO/ReserveBlockExplorer/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/ReserveBlockIO/ReserveBlockExplorer)

-# ReserverBlock Explorer
+# ReserverBlock Explorer (Basic C# Explorer)
 For more information and to follow latest news go to: https://reserveblock.io

 This repo is currently a work in progress.
 New commits pushing more of the RBX Block Explorer are staged.
 Keep an eye out for releases to test the blockchain.
 Please follow to get latest updates!

+This explorer does not show balances.
+It will process and parse all block and transaction info and allow the searching of blocks and hashes.

-# What is ReserverBlock?
+# What is ReserveBlock?
-ReserverBlock is an NFT centric blockchain aiming to focus on NFTs and deliver a blockchain built around them.
+ReserveBlock is an NFT centric blockchain aiming to focus on NFTs and deliver a blockchain built around them.
 ReserveBlock Foundation (reserveblock.io), is the first open-source platform allowing for the creation of a decentralized NFT Centric Blockchain, which is independently governed and democratizes NFTs for everyone.

 * RBX Block Explorer